Juice Recipe: The Perfect 8

-The only thing is that sometimes, I have a hard time focusing on only one benefit - come on, who doesn't want it all?
-So after playing around in the kitchen a while, I came up with this juice recipe that does a little bit of everything.
+The only thing is that sometimes, we have a hard time focusing on only one benefit because who doesn't want it all?
+So after playing around in the kitchen a while, we came up with this juice recipe that does a little bit of everything.
 Here's the recipe and a quick breakdown of what each ingredient can do for you.

 1. Spinach: (Bright Eyes) Among a long list of other health and beauty nutrient perks, spinach is high in Lutein, which helps to keep your eyes nice and sparkly

 2. Carrots: (Skin) Believe it or not, carrots are known to aid in fighting both acne and scarring.
 This is because they help repair skin tissue - and they also help protect your skin from sun rays!
 Plus the vitamin C helps to give you a gorgeous glow.

 3. Kale: (Immunity, Bone, Blood Health) 1 cup of chopped kale actually contains more vitamin C than an orange - so this is a great ingredient to help fight off any winter colds!
 Plus, it's a good source for iron, which helps with blood health and heart rate health.
 The list goes on, but another great benefit of kale is that it has a good proportion of calcium in it to aid in bone strength. **NOTE: Any kind of kale will do, but we like Dino Kale because it's a little easier to put through the juicer and seems to yield more juice.

 4. Lemon: (Digestion, Colon, Bones, Nerves) While externally acidic, when you drink lemon juice, it actually works to alkalize the body, which helps with overall digestion.
 It also contains pectin fiber, which is great for promoting colon health as well as being antibacterial.
 Plus, it has high levels of potassium, which among other things, can help with bone and nerve health. (bonus: it's been said to also help prevent wrinkles)